Rules & Conduct

 Balls or pallino leaving the court

-If the pallino is knocked out of the court, or is propelled backwards to recross the center line, the frame ends and play resumes from the opposite end of the court with the same team tossing the pallino.
+If the pallino is knocked out of the court, or is propelled backwards to recross the center line, the frame ends and play resumes from the same end of the court with the same team tossing the pallino.
+Any other ball that leaves the court will be removed from play for the rest of the frame.

 Forfeit

-Regular season match flow
+Regular summer season match flow

 • The regular season consists of a 14-week schedule.